Pandora: QuickGuides EN: General Quick Guide

-When we return to the World Map view and we click on a element placed over Spain, it should directly open the Spain Map.
-If there is just one red element on the Spain Map, the icon representing Spain on the parent map would also be red.
+When returning to the World Map view, click on a element placed over Spain, which should directly open the Spain Map.
+If there were just one red element on the Spain Map, the icon representing Spain on the parent map would also be red.

-In this section we'll show you how to configure some of the more advanced options of a module.
+In this section, we will show you how to configure some of the more advanced options of a module.

 After that, open the "Avanced Options" tab and proceed to configure the fields to reflect the information you want to see.

-In the following sections we'll see how to configure the fields called "Unit" and "Interval", and the thresholds named as "Warning Status" and "Critical Status".
+In the following sections, you will see how to configure the fields called "Unit" and "Interval", and the thresholds named as "Warning Status" and "Critical Status".

 This option allows the user to define the data units obtained from a module.
-These units will be included in graphs and reports, so that it's easier to manage and understand the data shown to the user.
+These units will be included in graphs and reports, so that it is easier to manage and understand the data shown to the user.

-Finally, click on the "Update" button and check if your unit is properly shown in the Module's View.
+Finally, click on the "Update" button and check whether your unit is properly shown in the module's view.

 8.2 Configuring a module interval

-By configuring/modifying the module intervals, we will define how often we want this module to be executed.
+By configuring/modifying the module interval, it is defined how often the module should be executed.
 This is applied to remote modules (not local ones), because local modules are configured in a more complex way.
-The more frequently we monitor a remote system, the heavier the load on the monitored system will be.
+The more frequently you monitor a remote system, the heavier the load on the monitored system will be.

-Click on the "Update" button and the module is configured.
+Click on the "Update" button and the module will be configured.

 8.3 Module threshold configuration

-In this section, we'll configure the "Warning" and "Critical" thresholds for a module, which define what values a module must reach to be in Critical, Warning or Normal status.
+In this section, "Warning" and "Critical" thresholds for a module are set up, which define what values a module must reach to get into critical, warning or normal status.
 The easiest way to understand this concept is through an example:

-In our case we want to add thresholds to a module of the CPU.
+In this example you want to add thresholds to a CPU module.
 This module will always be in NORMAL (green) state as long as it is between 0% and 100%.
-If we want this module to be displayed in "Critical" or "Warning" state when the CPU reaches a certain %, we will have to configure it by determining the thresholds of "Warning Status" and "Critical Status" desired.
-In this example we will configure them so that when the CPU reaches 60% of use, the module goes into "Warning" status and if it exceeds 80%, it goes into "Critical".
+If you want this module to be displayed in "Critical" or "Warning" status when the CPU reaches a certain %, configure it by determining thresholds for "Warning Status" and "Critical Status".
+In this example, configure them so that when the CPU reaches 60% of use, the module goes into "Warning" status and if it exceeds 80%, it goes into "Critical".

-After setting the thresholds, you only have to press "Update" to have them properly configured.
+After setting the thresholds, click "Update" to have them properly configured.
 The next pieces of data received will be compared against those thresholds.

 8.3.1 Advanced Threshold Parameters

 The "inverse interval" box is used to define non-contiguous ranges.
-In this example, the module will switch to the Critical if the value is below 20 and/or above 80:
+In this example, the module will switch to critical status if the value is below 20 and/or above 80:

 In text string type modules, the threshold is defined as a substring.
-Likewise, it's possible to invert it to make the module pass to Critical if it doesn't have the substring as a parameter:
+Likewise, it is possible to invert it to make the module go into critical if it does not have the substring as a parameter:

 8.3.2 Other Advanced Parameters

 Module configuration is highly flexible, with dozens of possibilities.
-Explore the Pandora FMS official documentation to learn more about all of the options.
+Explore the Pandora FMS official documentation to learn more about all of those options.

-9 Problem solution.
+9 Solving problems.
 Where to look and who to ask

 9.1 Configuration files and sources for diagnostic information

-The main configuration files that you may need to review are the following:
+The main configuration files that you may need to modify/review are the following:

 - /etc/pandora/pandora_agent.conf.
-Main configuration file of the Pandora FMS software agent in Unix.
-If you change anything here, you'll need to restart the Pandora FMS agent.
+Pandora FMS main configuration file in Unix.
+If you change anything here, restart the Pandora FMS agent.

 - %PROGRAM_FILES%\pandora_agent\pandora_agent.conf.
-Main configuration file of the Pandora FMS software agent in Windows.
-If you change anything here, you'll need to restart the Pandora FMS service agent.
+Pandora FMS main configuration file in Windows.
+If you change anything here, restart the Pandora FMS agent service.

 - /var/www/html/pandora_console/include/config.php.
-Main configuration file of the Pandora FMS console.
-During the installation it is autoconfigured, but if you need to change any environment parameters (path, IP, user/password of MySQL, host of MySQL) you'll have to modify it manually.
+Pandora FMS console configuration file.
+During the installation it is auto-configured, but if you need to change any environment parameters (path, IP, user/password of MySQL, host of MySQL) modify it manually.

 Sources of information (logs) where you can find more info, errors, etc:

 - /var/log/pandora/pandora_server.error.
-Log file of errors not captured by the server, which contains trace errors not handled by the server, usually nasty things.
+Error log file not captured by the server, which contains error traces not handled by the server, usually nasty things.

 - /var/www/html/pandora_console/pandora_console.log.
 Log file of the Pandora FMS console.

 - /var/log/httpd/error_log.
-Log file of errors of the Apache server (httpd).
+Error log file of the Apache server (httpd).

 - dmesg.
 Command that shows Kernel warnings.

 - /var/log/pandora/pandora_snmptrap.log.
-Traps SNMP logs.
-If there are any errors in the SNMP traps console boot it can show error traces here.
+SNMP trap logs.
+If there are any errors in the SNMP traps console boot, it can show error traces there.

 - /var/log/mysqld.log.
 Mysqld log.